Ki Teitzei: Deuteronomy chapter 22

-The Mishnah read the emphatic words of Exodus 23:5 and Deuteronomy 22:4 to teach that these verses required people to help lift a neighbor's animal even if they lifted it, it fell again, and again, even five times.
+The Mishnah read the emphatic words of Exodus 23:5 and Deuteronomy 22:4 to teach that these verses required people to help lift a neighbor's animal, even if it fell again and again, up to five times.
 If the owner sat down and said, "Since the commandment is on you, if you wish to unload, unload," one was not obligated, for Exodus 23:5 says "with him."
 But if the owner was aged or sick, one was obligated to lift even without the owner's help.
 The Gemara concluded that Exodus 23:5 and Deuteronomy 22:4 require people to prevent suffering to animals.
 And the Gemara argued that when the Mishnah exempts the passerby when the owner does not participate in unloading the burden, it means that the passerby is exempt from unloading the burden for free, but is obligated to do so for remuneration.

 Chapter 12 of tractate Chullin in the Mishnah and Babylonian Talmud interpreted the laws of sending the mother bird away from the nest (shiluach hakein) in Deuteronomy 22:6–7.
 The Mishnah read Deuteronomy 22:6–7 to require a person to let the mother bird go again and again, even if the mother bird kept coming back to the nest four or five times.
 And the Gemara taught that Deuteronomy 22:6–7 required a person to let the mother bird go even a hundred times.

-The Mishnah taught that they silenced (for uttering an unacceptable prayer) one who prayed that God extend God's mercy to us just as Deuteronomy 22:6–7 extends God's mercy to a bird's nest.
+The Mishnah taught that they silenced (for uttering an unacceptable prayer) one who prayed that God extend God's mercy to us, just as Deuteronomy 22:6–7 extends God's mercy to a bird's nest.